-Olaf Scholz: Germany's new Chancellor is level-headed and pragmatic | DW | 08.12.2021
+Olaf Scholz: Germany's new chancellor is level-headed and pragmatic | DW | 08.12.2021

 Who would have believed it when Olaf Scholz was first put forward as the SPD's candidate for chancellor in August 2020?
 As recently as 2019, he had been defeated in the battle for the SPD chairmanship.
 Not only because the party wanted an explicitly left-wing leader, but also because the introverted pragmatist had never managed to win the hearts of the Social Democrat rank-and-file.

-But for many months, the election campaigner Scholz was often mocked.
+But for months, Scholz was often mocked.
 For many, it was hard to believe when he announced his desire to win and claimed that he would be the future chancellor.
 But the stoic way in which he carried out his campaign, outwardly unperturbed, seems to have been the basis of the new chancellor's success.

 Taking defeat without complaining, getting back up and carrying on undeterred, and never ever seeming to doubt himself – those seem to be the guiding principles of Olaf Scholz.